Mirheybet/holbertonschool-simple_shell/README.md

 # Basic Shell
 ![GIF about codinghttps://i.gifer.com/YnA.gif](https://github.com/Orkhanibrahim357/holbertonschool-simple_shell/blob/main/gif/YnA.gif)

 ## Overview
 Basic Shell is a simple, interactive command line interpreter that provides a user interface to access the operating system's services.
 It is designed to execute commands and manage your files and processes.

+## Overview
+Basic Shell is a simple, interactive command line interpreter that provides a user interface to access the operating system's services.
+It is designed to execute commands and manage your files and processes.